WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

 **[*WIPP Trail*, "A KNME Follow Up"](/catalog/cpb-aacip-191-30prr8b9) (KNME-TV, Albuquerque, NM, September 5, 1989)**

-The *WIPP Trail*, "A KNME Follow Up", highlights the Waste Isolation Pilot Project developed for the disposal of transuranic waste from the Department of Energy.
+The *WIPP Trail*, "A KNME Follow Up," highlights the Waste Isolation Pilot Project developed for the disposal of transuranic waste from the Department of Energy.

 **[*Aggie Almanac*, "Environmental Justice"](/catalog/cpb-aacip-d3961441685) (KRWG, Las Cruces, NM, May 10, 2007)**